-Responsible clinical infrastructure needs clear boundaries.
+Responsible coordination infrastructure needs clear boundaries.

 Responsible clinical infrastructure depends on transparent boundaries, limited data use, and reviewable operations.